-If you make it to the crater of Kilimanjaro, being able to see for miles and miles above the clouds, makes the whole experience totally worthwhile.
+If you make it to the crater of Mount Kilimanjaro, being able to see for miles and miles above the clouds makes the whole experience worthwhile.
+Written by: Matt Phillips

-1. Porters are the hardest working people on the mountain
+1. Porters are the hardest-working people on the mountain

 These guys will pretty much pick you up when you are down; they will leave camp after you and arrive before you; they will carry your bags, tents and other bits of equipment.
-Porters will completely go out of their way to make sure you are happy and safe, they will sing and dance all the way to the top and stay with you when you most need support.
+Porters will completely go out of their way to make sure you are happy and safe; they will sing and dance all the way to the top of Kilimanjaro and stay with you when you most need support.

 2. Altitude sickness

 Not everyone will suffer from this, but many people do, especially after climbing to a high altitude too quickly.
 Most people get headaches, feel sick and dizzy – and the higher you go the worse the symptoms.
 On summit night, I suffered headaches, exhaustion and confusion while others suffered from sickness.

 If you have treated your water with chlorine tablets, you will have a horrible taste of swimming pool water because of the chlorine.
 I found it very hard to want to drink water tasting like that, but neutralising tablets will take the swimming pool taste away completely.
 Not packing these is one of my biggest regrets!

 English is not the first language for many porters and guides, so communication can sometimes be difficult.
 But do not worry; learning and speaking Swahili with your porters and guides can be fun.

 This was potentially the hardest night of my life.
 The more people I tell this to, the more people think it’s a complete exaggeration.